 The Housing Asset Fund may not accumulate an "excess surplus", or an unencumbered amount that exceeds the greater of \$1 million, or the sum of deposits in the prior four fiscal years.
 This requirement ensures that housing successors are actively spending available Housing Asset Funds on affordable housing.
 HSC requires OCHA to address the accumulation of monies in the Housing Asset Fund and track the expenditure of the surplus in the Housing Asset Fund.
-An excess surplus has been identified for fiscal years FY 2017-18 and FY 2018-19.
-The excess surplus must be expended or encumbered within three fiscal years.
+There is no excess surplus identified for the current fiscal year.
+If there was an excess surplus identified, the excess surplus must be expended or encumbered within three fiscal years.
 If a housing successor fails to comply, it must transfer any excess surplus to HCD within 90 days of the end of the third fiscal year.